rhomobile/rhomobile-docs/docs/en/edge/guide/rhomobile-install.md

 >Failed to use one of the RhoStudio launcher scripts

 >**SOLUTION**<br>
->Launch with the "RhoStudio 32-bits" or "RhoStudio 64-bits script<br>
+>Launch RhoStudio using the "RhoStudio 32-bits" or "RhoStudio 64-bits" launcher script<br>
 >![img](http://rhodocs-images.s3.amazonaws.com/guide/RhoMobile_launchers.png)<br><br>
 > FYI: The 32- and 64-bit versions of RhoMobile are functionally equivalent.